Milson (footballer, born 1977)

-Milson Ferreira Dos Santos (born November 24, 1977, in Cuiabá, Brazil), known as just Milson, is a Brazilian footballer.
+Milson Ferreira Dos Santos (born November 24, 1977, in Cuiabá, Brazil), known as just Milson, is a Brazilian former footballer.

 Club career

 Gold Coast United FC

 On December 15, 2008, Milson was signed by Gold Coast United as their third Brazilian, along with Robson and Jefferson.

 On January 14, 2010, Gold Coast United issued an early termination to Milson's contract in the best interests of both the player and club.